Ultimate St. Paul Real Estate Investing Guide for 2026

 Price to rent ratio

-Price to rent ratio (p/r) is calculated by dividing the median property price by the annual median gross rent.
-A low p/r shows that higher rents can be charged.
-This will permit your rental to pay back its cost in a justifiable period of time.
-You don’t want a p/r that is low enough it makes purchasing a house preferable to renting one.
-This can drive renters into purchasing their own residence and increase rental unoccupied ratios.
-You are looking for locations with a moderately low p/r, obviously not a high one.
+Price to rent ratio (p/r) is determined by dividing the median property price by the annual median gross rent.
+A market with high rental rates should have a lower p/r.
+This will permit your rental to pay itself off in a justifiable period of time.
+You do not want a p/r that is low enough it makes buying a house better than renting one.
+You may give up tenants to the home buying market that will leave you with unused rental properties.
+You are hunting for markets with a reasonably low p/r, certainly not a high one.

 Median Gross Rent